Mmuaz-pixel/terraform-aws/README.md

-# AWS Infrastructure with Terraform
+# AWS with Terraform

 ## Overview
-This Terraform project sets up an AWS VPC with private subnets, a NAT Gateway, a Load Balancer, EC2 instances, and an S3 bucket.
+This repo contains day by day project of aws with terraform

 ## Prerequisites
 - [Terraform](https://developer.hashicorp.com/terraform/downloads)